Back to articles

 The Data-Driven Opportunity

-Strategic Questions for CEOs
+Strategic Questions for 2026 Planning

-• “How many of our loan applications require manual review - and why?”
+• How many of our loan applications require manual review—and why?

-• “What percentage of applications are abandoned because we can’t decision fast enough?”
+• What percentage of applications are abandoned because we can’t decision fast enough?

-• “Are we approving loans based solely on bureau data, or leveraging our relationship history to lend deeper with confidence?”
+• Are we approving loans based solely on bureau data, or are we leveraging relationship history to lend deeper with confidence?

-• “What’s our competitive response if fintechs in our market can decision in under 60 seconds?”
+• What’s our competitive response if fintechs in our market can decision in under 60 seconds?

-• “How much of our underwriting process adds real value versus creating avoidable friction for members?”
+• How much of our underwriting process adds real value versus creating avoidable friction for members?

 The Strategic Imperative

-Loan growth may be slowing, but credit unions can still grow portfolio share by delivering faster, smarter lending experiences that members trust.
-The goal isn’t just to make decisions quickly, it’s to make confident decisions faster than competitors, using technology and data to close the gap between efficiency and risk management.
+Loan demand may be slowing, but credit unions can still grow portfolio share by delivering faster, smarter lending experiences that members trust.

 Request a Demo